 You will notice some juices on the plate – these are known as ‘resting juices’ and can be poured over the steak before serving for extra flavor.

-Cook time depends on how big your piece of steak is (in particular how thick it is), how well you like it done, and how efficient your air fryer is.
+The exact cooking time will depend on how big your piece of steak is (in particular how thick), how well you like it done, and how efficient your air fryer is.

 As a rule of thumb, start with 5 minutes per inch of thickness for rare steak, and add two minutes of cooking time for each degree of doneness.
-I have summarized some estimated air fryer steak cooking times in the table below.
+Check the table below for estimated air fryer steak cooking times.

 How well done? | 1 inch thick | 1½ inch thick | Internal Temp. |